rmscode/binary-garden/docs/networking/link-aggregation.md

 - Passive LACP: The port prefers not sending LACPDUs.
 The port will only transmit them when its counterpart uses active LACP (does not speak unless spoken to).
 - Active LACP: The port prefers sending LACPDUs regardless of whether its counterpart uses passive LACP or not (speaks regardless of whether spoken to).

-In constrast to static link aggregation, dynamic link aggregation (LACP) offers the following advantages:
+In contrast to static link aggregation, dynamic link aggregation (LACP) offers the following advantages:

 - Even if one physical links fails, it will detect if the point-to-point connection is using a media converter, so that the link status at the switching port remains up.
 Because LACPDUs do not form a component of this connection, the link will be removed from the link aggregate.
 This ensures that packets will not be lost due to the failed link.
 - Both of the devices can mutually confirm the LAG configuration.
 With static link aggregation, errors in the configuration or wiring will often not be detected as quickly.